 Winthrop University in Rock Hill, South Carolina offers visitors an excellent opportunity to explore a variety of art galleries and sculptures.
 Best of all, these galleries are free to visit and often include educational events such as panel discussions, workshops, and lectures.

-The university also offers a thriving arts program for students, with majors in fine arts, communication media, graphic design, theatre, and dance.
 Visiting the galleries is an enjoyable experience and provides insight into the growing local artist community.
 Plus, there’s no better way to become familiar with the university’s culture than visiting its art galleries!

 Use this map to locate the current sculptures and art exhibitions on campus for a self-guided tour:

-Get Outside and Enjoy the Nature
+Get Outside and Enjoy Rock Hill’s Nature

 22. Anne Springs Close Greenway